 Bigg Boss 13 Prize Money Doubled To Rs 1 Crore; Salman Khan Invites BB Marathi’s Abhijeet Bichukale!

 The makers of Bigg Boss are trying their best to make the upcoming season bigger, better and interesting!
-As we had revealed earlier, there are no commoners this season and the makers have been approaching popular and controversial celebrities from entertainment industry.
-We had also revealed about the tentative list of the show that consist seven celebrities.
+As we had revealed earlier, there are no commoners this season and the makers have been approaching popular and controversial celebrities from the entertainment industry.
+We had also revealed about the tentative list of the show that consists of seven celebrities.

 Here's yet another piece of news that will leave you surprised.
 Read on!